-Half Gringo, half Mexican Maria (Loredana Nusciak) is about to be abused by a
+Half gringa, half Mexican Maria (Loredana Nusciak) is about to be abused by a

 gang of red-hooded hoodlums when a mysterious stranger dragging a coffin

-through the countryside appears from nowhere & kills her tormentors.
+through the countryside appears from nowhere and kills her tormentors.
 The

 man proves to be Django (Franco Nero), an ex-Northern soldier who has gone to

-Alvarez) whorehouse & soon picks a fight with ultra racist Major
+Alvarez) whorehouse and soon picks a fight with ultra racist Major

-Jackson (Eduardo Fajardo) & his gang, who have come to collet protection
+Jackson (Eduardo Fajardo) and his gang of red-hooded thugs, who have come to collet protection

 the Major to come to town the next day with all of his men for a showdown.

-Expecting a quick victory over Django the next day, the Major does really
+Expecting a quick victory over Django, the Major does really

-Django not only having no objections of giving up Maria to the General but also
+Django not only having no objections to giving up Maria to the General but also

-helping him to steal gold that belonged to the Major from a Mexican army camp,
+helping him to steal gold in the care of the Major from an camp,

-things start to go wrong ...
-While the others are celebrating their successful
+things start to go wrong - so while the others are celebrating their successful

-robbery of the gold, Django decides to steal it from the General, in turn
+heist, Django steals the gold from the General, in turn

-leaving his machinegun behind, since he needs his coffin to transport the gold.
+leaving his machinegun behind, since he needs his coffin to transport the loot.

-Django manages to escape, & even takes Maria with him, but then he
+Django manages to escape, and even takes Maria with him, but then he

-loses the gold when it's accidently pushed into the swamps, & when Django
+loses the gold when it's accidently pushed into the quicksand, and when Django

-is trying to retrieve it, the General catches up with him, shoots Maria & -
+is trying to retrieve it, the General catches up with him, shoots Maria and -

 out of mercy for his old friend - destroys Django's hands so he can't use his